 Arnold Frank Bonner

-In 1974, Bonner began his academic career as a faculty member at Anderson University in Anderson, South Carolina.
+In 1974 Bonner began his academic career as a faculty member at Anderson College in Anderson, South Carolina.
 He was particularly active in civic life in Anderson, most notably as chairman of the Board of Trustees for Anderson County School District Five.
-Bonner was assigned various administrative responsibilities at Anderson and, immediately prior to coming to Gardner-Webb, was Associate Dean for Special Programs.
+Bonner was assigned various administrative responsibilities at Anderson College and immediately prior to coming to Gardner-Webb was Associate Dean for Special Programs.

-In 1987, Bonner came to Gardner-Webb as Vice President for Academic Affairs.
-His role later evolved into Vice President for Academic and Student Affairs and then Provost and Senior Vice President.
+In 1987 Frank Bonner came to Gardner-Webb as Vice President for Academic Affairs.
+His role later evolved into Vice President for Academic and Student Affairs, and then Provost and Senior Vice President.
 He was named President in May 2005 and took office on July 1.

-While at Gardner-Webb, Bonner has remained active in civic affairs, currently serving on the Board of Advisors for the Boy Scouts of America Piedmont Council.
-He is a past chair of the Cleveland County Chamber, a Rotary past President, a Paul Harris Fellow, and he has been a board member for the Cleveland County YMCA and Communities in Schools.
+While at Gardner-Webb, Bonner has remained active in civic affairs.
+He is a past chair of the Cleveland County Chamber, past president of Shelby Rotary, a Paul Harris Fellow, and a former board member for the Cleveland County YMCA and Communities in Schools.
 Bonner is a member of First Baptist Church, Shelby, where he teaches Sunday School and serves as both a deacon and church moderator.
 A graduate of ROTC, Bonner retired at the rank of Colonel after 22 years in the United States Army Reserve.

 President Bonner is married to Florence (Flossie) Black of Chester, South Carolina, also a Furman graduate.
 She is a retired high school mathematics teacher.
 They have two daughters, Alison Bonner Dalton of Charlotte, North Carolina, and Florence Bonner Crawford of Fort Myers, Florida.
 The Bonners have six grandchildren.